 There is no definitive time frame for running your drive.
 You can opt for a short 1 month or less, or you can run it over a whole term.
 This will give your community even more time to clean all those 5 cent pieces out of their cars and houses.

 The size of your school will more than likely be a deciding factor in your time frame.

 Before you start, here are a few hints to get things rolling:

-- Decide what you will be raising funds for – library books, playground equipment, class iPads – but whatever you choose, make it and your target amount well known so that your community has their own incentive to donate, for example, Our goal is to raise $1500 to purchase new library books for all grades to enjoy.
+- Decide what you will be raising funds for – library books, playground equipment, class iPads.
+Whatever you choose, make it and your target amount well known!
+That way your community has their own incentive to donate.
+For example, Our goal is to raise $1500 to purchase new library books for all grades to enjoy.

 - Have an overall competition chart with each class total.
 This can be updated and broadcast weekly via your Facebook page, newsletters and signage around the school.
 A visual prompt can be a great builder of competition!

 - Consider offering a prize to the class that raises the most each week – particularly if you’re running your drive for a month or more.
 It doesn’t have to be fancy – icy poles for the whole class will do.